20lives/dmote/doc/options-main.md

 ### Parameter `tweaks`

 Additional shapes.
-This is usually needed to bridge gaps between the walls of the finger and key clusters.
+This is usually needed to bridge gaps between the walls of the key clusters.

 The expected value here is an arbitrarily nested structure starting with a list.
 Each item in the list can follow one of the following patterns: